microsoft/confidential-container-demos/kafka/web/README.md

 }
 ```

-Where the message is either encrypted (when running without a security policy in a Confidential Container environment or on a non-confidential environment)
+Where the message is either encrypted (when running without a security policy in a Confidential Container environment or on a non-confidential environment) or decrypted (when running in a Confidential Container environment with a security policy)

 ## Instructions